 How much will it cost me?

 Passive Thermal: The absence of a power source results in less cost to operate.
 After your initial purchase, which is dependent on the size and volume of targets, expenses are minimal.
-You can extend the life of a target with low cost thermal pasters.
-Depending on size of caliber expect over 500 rounds of high contrast shooting.
+You can extend the life of a target with low-cost thermal pasters.
+Depending on the size of caliber expect over 500 rounds of high contrast shooting.

-Powered Thermal: The heating element in the thermal target as well as the extra cables, batteries, etc will add extra cost.
+Powered Thermal: The heating element in the thermal target as well as the extra cables, batteries, etc. will add extra cost.
 Like the passive target, thermal pasters will extend the life of the target.
-Depending on size of caliber expect over 1000 rounds of high contrast shooting.
+Depending on the size of the caliber expect over 1000 rounds of high-contrast shooting.

 How easy is it to use?

 Passive Thermal: The Passive target travels light and you will like the flexibility.
 Peel and Stick or staple the passive target onto any target backer.
 The target needs no power source to produce a high-contrast image to shoot.

 The placement options are vast.
 Just remember, depending on what brand of thermal target you are shooting, you may need to lean it back 15º toward the sky.
 Upright thermal targets eliminate the required angle and multiple shooters can shoot from various positions at the same time.

 Powered Thermal: The powered thermal target requires a handful of logistics and pre-planning before engaging because you will need to secure a power source, cables, extension cords, and or batteries.
 The target is light, portable and takes just 4 minutes to power up the life-like high contrast.

 Because of the power element, the target does not need to lean at a 15º.
 Your positioning to the target can range from 90º-15º and multiple shooters can shoot at the same time.

 Passive Thermal: Put aside any worries about electric shock or fire because it will not happen.
 The passive target is extremely safe.